sainathPatil09/kubernetes/k8s_fundamentals/README.md

     `kubectl get pods -n my-namespace`

 - ## **Workloads**
     - ### Deployments
         A Deployment is a Kubernetes resource that helps you manage and scale your applications
         self-healing, scaling, Rolling updates
         `kubectl apply -f deployment.yml`

     - ### ReplicaSets
         Ensure that a specified number of identical Pods are running at all times
         ReplicaSets are same Deployments but replicasets do not have rolling updates

     - ### DaemonSets
         DaemonSets are also same as replicasets only difference is that it ensure that atleat one pod is running in one node
         means if we have 3 worker node it enure that each node has one pod running

     - ### StatefulSets
         StatefulSet is a tool in Kubernetes that helps you manage stateful applications (apps that need persistent storage and unique identities for each Pod).
         It ensures that even if Pods crash or get restarted, they will still have their data and stable names.

-## **Namespace, Pods, Workloads**
+## **Services, ConfigMaps, Secrets**

+- ## **Services**
+    Pods can come and go (because of scaling, updates, crashes), and every time a Pod restarts, its IP address can change.
+    Kubernetes Service gives a stable way to talk to your Pods, no matter how many times they restart or move!
+    **Types of Services**
+    - NodePort
+    - ClusterIP
+    - LoadBalancer
+    - ExternalName

+- ## **ConfigMaps**
+    Used to store non-sensetive configuration data (like: Database URL, API keys, Environment modes) separately from application code
+    keeps configuration separate
+    easier to update

+- ## **Secrets**
+    What about sensetive data ( like: passwords, Database credentials, Tokens ),  Protects your important private information
+    Automatically encoded (base64) — not easily readable at first glance.

+## **Persistent Volumes (PV) and Persistent Volume Claims (PVC)**
+- ## **Persistent Volumes (PV)**
+    PV is like a physical storage space.
+    Kubernetes admins create PVs.
+    Can be anything: Disk, NFS, Cloud Storage, etc.
+- ## **Persistent Volume Claims (PVC)**
+    PVC is like a request for storage.
+    Pods make a PVC saying: "I need storage of 5GB."
+    Kubernetes matches PVC with a suitable PV.